-Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC will, and certain of the other underwriters may, each be facilitating Internet distribution for this offering to certain of its Internet subscription customers.
-Each of Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC intends to, and certain of the other underwriters may, allocate a limited number of shares for sale to its online brokerage customers.
-An electronic prospectus is available on the respective Internet websites maintained by Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC and certain of the other underwriters that will be facilitating Internet distribution for this offering.
-Other than the prospectus in electronic format, the information on each of these underwriters' websites is not a part of this prospectus.
+Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC will each be facilitating Internet distribution for this offering to certain of its Internet subscription customers.
+Each of Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC intends to allocate a limited number of shares for sale to its online brokerage customers.
+An electronic prospectus is available on the respective Internet websites maintained by Merrill Lynch & Co., Friedman, Billings, Ramsey & Co., Inc. and Wachovia Capital Markets, LLC.
+Other than the prospectus in electronic format, the information on each of the representatives' websites is not a part of this prospectus.